aerospike/aerospike-tools-validation/README.md

 This tool scans all records in a namespace and validates bins with Complex Data Type (CDT) values, optionally attempting to repair any damage detected.
-Records with unrecoverable CDT errors are backed up if an output file is specified.
+Records with unrecoverable CDT errors are written to output if an output file is specified.
 Records without CDTs or detected errors are ignored.

 By default, no fixes are applied and the fix counts should report zero in